Image biomarker standardisation initiative: Intensity histogram features ZVCW

 \subsection{Intensity histogram mode\id{AMMC}}

-The \textit{mode} of $\mathbf{X}_{d}$ $F_{\mathit{ih.mode}}$ is the most common discretised grey level present, i.e. $i$ for which count $n_i$ is maximal.
+The \textit{mode} of $\mathbf{X}_{d}$ $F_{\mathit{ih.mode}}$ is the most common discretised intensity present, i.e. the value $i$ for with the highest count $n_i$.
 The mode may not be uniquely defined.
-When multiple bins contain the highest grey level count, the bin closest to the histogram mean is chosen as $F_{\mathit{ih.mode}}$.
+When the highest count is found in multiple bins, the value $i$ of the bin closest to the \textit{mean discretised intensity} is chosen as \textit{intensity histogram mode}.
 In pathological cases with two such bins equidistant to the mean, the bin to the left of the mean is selected.